Stone Duality Proofs for Colorless Distributed Computability Theorems: Preliminaries

 In this paper we will make extensive use of Stone duality, which establishes a useful connection between distributive lattices and spectral spaces.
 Given a lattice $L$, recall that a \emph{filter} $F \subseteq L$ is a non-empty up-set which is closed under meets.
 A filter $P$ is \emph{proper} when $P \neq L$ and is \emph{prime} if it is proper and if, for all $a,b \in L$, $a\vee b \in P$ implies that $a \in P$ or $b\in P$.
 We denote by $\pfilt L$ the set of prime filters of $L$.
 Endowing $\pfilt L$ with the topology generated by the sets $ \hat a = \{ F \in X \mid a \in F \}, $ for $a\in L$, we obtain a spectral space $\St L$.
 Denoting by $\DL$ the category of distributive lattices and lattice homomorphisms, and by $\Spec$ the category of spectral spaces and spectral maps, we have a pair of contravariant functors between $\DL$ and $\Spec$:

 establishing a \emph{duality} between $\DL$ and $\Spec$.
 Concretely, this means that, given a spectral map $f: X \fl X'$ between spectral spaces, we obtain a lattice homomorphism $\bck f : \copen {X'} \fl \copen X$ given by inverse image.
 Conversely, a lattice homomorphism $h : L \fl L'$ yields a spectral map $\St h : \St{L'} \fl \St{L}$, and these assignments are mutually inverse.
-For a more in-depth treatment of Stone duality, we refer the reader to \cite{dualityBook}.
+For a more in-depth treatment of Stone duality, see \cite{dualityBook}.

 As mentioned above, a finite spectral space $X$ is isomorphic to a poset $P$ endowed with the Alexandrov topology, and we have $\copen X \cong \ulatt P$.
 Conversely, given a finite distributive lattice $L$, there is a bijection between $\pfilt L$ and the set $\JI L$ of join-prime elements of $L$.
 Summing this up, in the finite case, Stone duality specializes to a duality between $\Posf$ and $\DLf$, the category of finite distributive lattices.
 This is called \emph{Birkhoff duality}, see \cite{dualityBook} for more information.
 Note however that since $\dlatt P$ is order-dual to $\ulatt P$, this duality also applies to down-set lattices.